-Over the last years, interest rates have decreased significantly, followed by a steep increase in 2022.
-However, the flexibility to react on interest rate changes has been limited by the Belgian law Verwilghen II, which clearly defines the rules for possible premium adjustments.
+Over the last years, market interest rates have decreased significantly, followed by a steep increase in 2022 and 2023, and again a decrease at the end of 2023.

-Changes in interest rates have an impact on both the assets (in fact the bonds) and the liabilities.
+Changes in interest rates have an impact on both the assets (in fact the fixed income assets or bonds) and the liabilities.
 The risk criterion that is traditionally used to measure interest rate risk, is duration.
 Duration is a measure of the sensitivity of the value of a portfolio of assets or liabilities to parallel movements of the interest rate curve.
 It also corresponds to the weighted average of time until cash flow payments.

 For individual contracts, DKV Belgium insures clients lifelong.
 As a consequence, the liabilities are also long term.
 Therefore, the relevant risk for DKV Belgium is the risk that the yield curve would go down.
-This would result in reinvestment risk for our bonds (i.e. we would have to invest in bonds with a lower yield to maturity).
+This would result in reinvestment risk for DKV Belgium's bonds (i.e. DKV Belgium would have to reinvest in bonds with a lower yield to maturity).